-Hardware or Feature TGM550 Maximum Capacity Additional Information Digital signal processors (DSPs) 1 (up to 80 channels) The DSP supports: ■ 80 channels ■ 20 channels ■ 10 channels for calls using voice codec sets with 20-millisecond-or-higher packet sizes.
-For calls with 10-millisecond-or-lower packet sizes, the 80 channels DSP supports 40 channels.
-For TTY, fax, or modem over IP calls, the 80 channels DSP supports 40 channels.
-Busy Hour Call Completion Rate (BHCC) 800 Total of IP and analog telephones that can be connected to a TGM550 and TIMs 70 (J4350) Maximum includes a combination of can be connected to a TGM550 and TIMS 100 (J6350) analog and IP telephones Touch-tone recognition (TTR) 32 Receivers Tone generation As much as necessary for all TDM calls.
-Announcements (VAL) 16 playback channels for playing annour recording ncements, one of which can be used for 20 minutes for G711-quality stored anno uncements and music-on-hold.
+Hardware or Feature TGM550 Maximum Capacity Additional Information Busy Hour Call Completion Rate (BHCC) 800 Total of IP and analog telephones that can be connected to a TGM550 and TIMs 70 (J4350) Maximum includes a combination of analog and IP telephones can be connected to a Tambbe and Timb 100 (J6350) anding and in telephones Touch-tone recognition (TTR) 32 Receivers Tone generation As much as necessary for all TDM calls.
+Announcements (VAL) 16 playback channels for playing annour recording ncements, one of which can be used for 20 minutes for G711-quality stored announcements and music-on-hold.
 256 maximum announcements stored